 Commonly known as Long COVID or Post-COVID Syndrome, you could be left with debilitating physical and/or mental ill health issues.
 You may quickly recover from the initial virus, but your mind and body could take months to fully recover from the lasting impact.

 You must abide by the local and national restrictions, failing to do so is against the law.
-Under the new lockdown law, you must stay at home unless you have a reasonable excuse to be outside.
+You must stay local if you go outside.

 We must all play out part in bringing down the infection rate in Kirklees.
-If you know of someone breaching the local restrictions and by doing so, increasing the risk of spreading the virus you should report them to the police.
+If you know of someone breaching the restrictions and by doing so, increasing the risk of spreading the virus, you should report them to the Police.